 In 1627, William Payne, who was involved in a failed attempt to establish a colony there, called St. John's "the principal prime and chief lot in all the whole country".
 By this time St. John's had "plantations" and "some houses already built", which might have dated to the previous decade.
 Unfortunately few records have survived to shed light on the activities of Payne and his associates John Slany and Sir Percival Willoughby.

 The resident population grew slowly in the 17th century, but St. John's was by far the largest settlement on the English Shore when British naval officers began to take censuses around 1675.
 Most of the 29 planter heads of households recorded in 1680 said they had been in St. John's for many years and several reported they were born there.
 There are reasons to doubt, then, that planters were as transient as some historians have suggested.
-These early censuses enumerated property-owning householders and ignored others except as dependent servants.
+These early censuses enumerated property-owning householders and ignored most others.
 A report that about 50 or 60 families lived at St. John's in 1674 may have been based on a broader sense of who was worth counting.

 The surviving censuses are gold mines of information about material conditions as well as population.
 William Poole's census for 1677 is especially detailed.
 Each plantation had a dwelling house, fishing stage, boats, flakes and vats for rendering cod liver oil.
 Besides these structures there were 80 lodging houses for crews.
 Most planters kept gardens and raised pigs, some kept cattle and there were a few horses and sheep.